florianshllaku/nano-banana-pro-imgGen/README.md

 POST /api/generate
 ```

 Submit an image generation request to Higgsfield AI.
+The server will **automatically poll** for completion and send a callback when the image is ready.

 **Headers:**
 | Header | Required | Description |